2024 Wisconsin State Assembly election: District 30

 Incumbent Republican Shannon Zimmerman ran for re-election.
-He defeated Democrat and former hospital administrator Alison Page in the general election.
+He defeated Democrat and former hospital administrator Alison Page in the general election by a nine-point margin.
 This race was expected to be one of the closest in the cycle, and Zimmerman was targeted by Democrats as part of the "No More Games" campaign for his inaction on the Joint Finance Committee and his positions on abortion.